ELISA Grade Collagen

 In the Collagen-Induced Arthritis (CIA) Model, animals receive immunizations of an emulsion comprised of heterologous type II collagen and Freund's adjuvant.
 CIA-susceptible animals will generate very high levels of antibodies to the heterologous collagen used for immunization.
 Due to the highly conserved amino acid sequence of type II collagen between species, anti-heterologous collagen antibodies in CIA-susceptible animals will cross-react to autologous type II collagen by 50% or higher.
 The cross reaction of antibodies to autologous type II collagen is crucial for the development of CIA.
 Therefore, when analyzing anti-collagen antibodies to study CIA progression, we recommend monitoring the antibody levels against the species of type II collagen used for immunization, as well as antibody levels against autologous type II collagen.
 This will provide the best data to correlate the development of arthritis and antibody levels.

-Similarly, since humans eat products from large animals such as cow, chicken and pork, most people have antibodies to type II collagen from these species.
+Similarly, as humans eat products from large animals such as cow, chicken and pork, most people have antibodies to type II collagen from these species.
 These anti-heterologous type II collagen antibodies may cross-react to human type II collagen and could play a role in the pathogenesis of rheumatoid arthritis (RA) in particular patient groups.
 Furthermore, it is important to note that serum/plasma samples from humans (especially RA and other autoimmune disease patients) often have high background signals due to the non-specific binding of immunoglobulins (especially IgG) from samples to ELISA plate surfaces (9, 10).
 This non-specific binding is especially pronounced when sample dilution is low.
 Therefore, when using our ELISA Grade Collagen to assay human sera, we highly recommend using non-collagen coated plates to determine the background signal for each individual sample you plan to assay.
 For more information about how to account for these high background values in your assay, please contact us.